davidbolton1/CharlieSolution/README.md

 ```
 **Whichever option you choose, make sure to edit the newly made Rule script with the name of the app you created earlier, and the emails you want to whitelist.**

+*You can read about more advanced configurations on the [Auth0 Management API V2 Docs](https://auth0.com/docs/api/management/v2).*

 ### Running the app:

 1. Rename `.env.example` to `.env` <br>